zerosnacks/lifeforms/README.md

 - Carbon Vault with diamond generation
 - Carbon Bearing NFTs
 - Carbon Time linear release lock
+- Streaming carbon offsets using Superfluid

 Vault with 1 year lockup
 Vault with permanent lockup

+## Lifeform

+Carbon bearing NFTs, allows you to store BCT (Base Carbon Tonne) carbon credits inside of NFTs.
+Depending on how much you store inside you can change the visual result of your carbon lifeform.

+## Vault

+Carbon lockup vault with streaming timelock, allows voters to direct tokenstream.
+Builds on top of Superfluid.

 ## Acknowledgements